columbia/xray/demo.md

 We then launched XRay to collect and diagnose ads shown for these emails.

 The table below shows sample ads that XRay associated with each topic.
-Conservatively, we only show here ads where XRay computed very high confidence scores Under the table, we discuss four observations from this data.
+Conservatively, we only show here ads where XRay computed very high confidence scores.
+ Under the table, we discuss four observations from this data.
 Our
 <a href="http://data.lec.io/"><font color="blue"><b>XRay ad service</b></font></a>
 contains much more data, along with associated confidence levels.